james-jamshed/DevTinder/homework.md

 -Add timestamps to the userSchema
--Add API Level validation on Patch request & Signup Post API -DATA SENITIZATION-Add API validation for each filed
+-Add API Level validation on Patch request & Signup Post API -DATA SENITIZATION-Add API validation for each filed -Install Validator
+-Use Validator library Function to Explore other Validation like password ,PhotoUrl,